markgw/uh-nlp2021/docs/week2/index.md

 # Week 2: NLU Pipeline and Evaluation

-**NB: This is an old assignment.
-It hasn't yet been updated for this year's course!**

 Carry out all the exercises below and submit your answers [on Moodle](https://moodle.helsinki.fi/course/view.php?id=36809).
 Also submit a single Python file containing your full